cmack77-dev/library_system/ReadMe.txt

 help		no arguments		Prints a help screen with all available commands.
 Customers	no arguments		Lists all customers sorted by article number. checkout	<articleNumber>		Dialogue where you choose if product is to be borrowed by new or existing customer.
-								If new enter name and phone number.
-If existing enter customerID.
+								If new:  enter name and phone number.
+If existing: enter customerID.
 								Sets the product with <articleNumber> to borrowed to entered customer.
 								After this the product is set to borrowed and no longer in stock. checkin		<articleNumber>		Puts a borrowed product with <articleNumber> back in stock.